twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Talk about JSX strengths at expressiveness (e.g. `classnames` with mappings and ternaries), though I think Pug has something similar?

+TODO: HTMX author discusses when to not use it - def agree with points from experience -- interactivity is not a fit, https://htmx.org/essays/when-to-use-hypermedia/

 ## Introduction
 I'm a startup engineer.
 3x first engineer, former Uber engineer, and have 12 years experience at these and more startups.